 – Studies have shown that the calcium in spinach and rhubarb is not absorbed well.

-– Based on oxalate levels, the calcium in beet greens should not be absorbed well.
+– Based on oxalate levels, the calcium in beet greens and swiss chard should not be absorbed well.

 I know a lot of people have oxalate stories, but please do not send me any links to oxalate info before I publish my piece!
 Once it comes out, I’ll be happy to receive any info you think I have missed.
 Thanks!

 – The nutrient intakes included supplements.
 However, they also used median amounts (rather than averages) which means someone using a very large dose of a supplement would not skew the “average” intake.

 – 45% of the AHS-2 subjects were vegetarian and approximately 8% were strict vegetarians or what I’m calling “vegan.”
 They eat any category of animal products (meat, fish, eggs, dairy) less than once per month.

 – There were two tables of nutrient intakes given in the paper and I used the one that was not adjusted for sex, race, and age as I’m not clear what that actually means in the case of nutrient intakes.

 – The lacto-ovo vegetarians ate less dairy protein than the regular meat-eaters (median intake of 7.5 vs. 11.8 g per day).
 I have seen people suggest that lacto-ovo vegetarians tend to eat a lot more dairy than your average meat-eater, but this shows that is, on average, not the case.

 – It was great to see that the median intake of vitamin B12 for vegans was 6.3 µg per day, but there were still many vegans not getting nearly enough as the 5th percentile was at a mere .4 µg per day.